Updated April 13, 2022

 As an expert Philadelphia property management company, we know that not everyone loves the thought of becoming a landlord.
 There's no way around it: managing a successful rental is plenty of work!
-If you have kids, you know they already spend most of their time buried in Instagram and video games.
+You know they already spend most of their time buried in Instagram and video games if you have kids.
 Becoming a profitable landlord on your own means saying goodbye to what little family time you do get!

-If the idea of having to manage a rental property (in addition to your new home) is what's keeping you from experiencing the many benefits of an investment property, this is the blog for you!
+If the idea of managing a rental property (in addition to your new home) is what's keeping you from experiencing the many benefits of an investment property, this is the blog for you!
 While owning a rental property automatically makes you an investor (that's a great title to add to your growing list of accomplishments), you don't have to manage your property on your own.